Why People Support TCF

 What brought me here was the people and the mission.
 TCF means community — helping those who can't help themselves and making the unaware, aware.
 I share TCF with my network because that awareness is everything.

-I was diagnosed with TC and soon after found it had spread.
-I started posting on Reddit looking for support and answers.
-Someone from TCF reached out and invited me to their Discord and weekly Zoom call.
-It represents hope in the world — I'm amazed that a group of people can be so selfless and willing to help anyone they meet for no other reason than they truly care.
+I was diagnosed with testicular cancer and soon after found out it had spread to distant lymph nodes.
+I started posting on Reddit looking for support and answers — someone from TCF reached out and invited me to their Discord and weekly Zoom call.
+For me, TCF represents hope in the world.
+I'm amazed that a group of people can be so selfless, willing to help anyone they meet for no other reason than they truly care.
+They're helping people like me navigate one of the most difficult times in our lives.

 TCF gave me a community of support I can reach out to whenever I need it.
-It showed me that other guys are going through the same struggles and that we can count on each other.
-TCF lets patients and caregivers focus on treatment and getting better — knowing they have resources to rely on during and after cancer.
+It showed me there are other guys going through the same struggles I am — and that we can count on each other for support and encouragement.
+TCF lets patients and caregivers focus on treatment and getting better, knowing they have resources to rely on during and after cancer.

 It gave me a place to feel heard when I felt most alone.
-TCF is giving a community to those who are lost, hurt, and in need of support from people who have gone through exactly what they have — people who truly understand.
+TCF gives community to those who are lost, hurt, and in need of support — from people who've gone through exactly what they have and truly understand what you're going through.

 TCF is hands down, the best organization out there for guys that have or had testicular cancer.
 The brotherhood we all share, the resources available, our weekly zoom calls — the annual summits are life changing.
 When I joined, I was welcomed with open arms.
 Connor, Matt, and everyone involved are the nicest and most giving people you'll ever meet.